j-alexander/eventsource-io/README.md

 eventsource-io
 =============

-a tool for the command line interface to read eventstore streams into json files, or specially formatted json files into eventstore streams
+a tool for the command line interface to transfer data among Windows Azure queues, EventStore streams, Kafka topics, and specially formatted JSON files in both GZip compressed and uncompressed formats

 download a .NET 4.5 (client profile) binary from the master source tree here: